OpenMPT/openmpt/include/readme.txt

 Please visit http://www.steinberg.net/en/company/developer.html
 to download the SDK.

-Winamp2 SDK
+Winamp5 SDK
 ===========
-To build libopenmpt as a winamp2 input plugin, copy the winamp2 SDK headers to include/winamp/.
+To build libopenmpt as a winamp input plugin, copy the headers in Winamp/ from WA5.55_SDK.exe to include/winamp/.
 Use #define NO_WINAMP in common/BuildSettings.h to disable.

 xmplay input SDK